 What are the disadvantages of mesh coils?

 As with all coils, when you increase the surface area of the coils, you use more juice.
 It sounds obvious, you can’t have large clouds and be economical with juice.
 That’s especially frustrating in the EU, as regulations limit the size of the tank to 2ml, leading to frequent top ups.

 It’s also worth mentioning that if there’s any harm in vaping, it’s going to be down to the vapour inhaled rather than the nicotine.
-Public Health England estimate that vaping is 95% safer than smoking, but inhaling large amounts of vapour is likely to exacerbate that 5% risk.
-That risk doesn’t come from the nicotine, but from the vapour – so from a health perspective, at least until we know more, you’re probably better off with low wattage, single coil vaping.
+Public Health England estimates that vaping is 95% safer than smoking, but inhaling large amounts of vapour is likely to exacerbate that 5% risk.
+That risk doesn’t come from the nicotine, but from the vapour.
+So from a health perspective, at least until we know more, you’re probably better off with low wattage, single coil vaping.

-Mesh coils don’t get as hot as Claption coils, so if you’re a vaper who likes a warm vape run at high wattages, then mesh might not be for you.
-You might also find that they work better with some flavours than with other flavours.
+Mesh coils don’t get as hot as Clapton coils, so if you’re a vaper who likes a warm vape running at high wattages, then mesh might not be for you.
+You might also find that they work better with some e-liquid flavours than with others.

 Tanks That Use Mesh Coils